- Golden Math

 As you can see, this is exactly the ratio that allows to calculate the height of the Great Pyramid given half its base:

 The Great Pyramid encodes much more information than the one summarized in this article.
 We encourage the reader to make his/her own search for information.
 At a higher astronomical scale, it is known that the Great Pyramid hides the grand cycle of Precession of the Equinoxes of our solar system around the central sun of the Pleyades (25827.5 years) in many of its dimensions (for example in the sum of the diagonals of its base expressed in pyramidal inches).
 It is also well known that the three pyramids in the Giza complex are aligned with the stars in the Belt of Orion.
-The interested reader is directed to the extense research of catalan architect Dr. Miquel Pérez for further information.
+The interested reader is directed to The Book of Knowledge - The Keys of Enoch for further information.
 It appears that we can draw a single conclusion from all the preceding: the architects of the Great Pyramid of Giza were extremely wise beings, with an advanced knowledge of math and astronomy far beyond the standard of their time, and I would say even far beyond our own current knowledge.